okeidar/FirstLine/CODEGEN.md

 ## General Coding Guidelines
 * Add code only to the "Source/FirstLine" folder.
 * Add code to the appropriate subfolder.
+* For C++ classes:
+    - Always create both header (.h) and implementation (.cpp) files
+    - Headers should only declare the interface
+    - All implementation should go in cpp files
+    - Remember to include minimal required headers in .h files
+    - Place implementation-only includes in cpp files
+    - Check and update module dependencies in Build.cs when:
+        * Adding new includes
+        * Using features from other modules
+        * Creating new functionality that requires engine modules
+    - Common modules to check for:
+        * UMG for widgets
+        * AIModule for AI features
+        * GameplayAbilities for GAS
+        * GameplayTags for tags
 * The project is written in c++ and blueprint. maintain a proper and clever balance between the two.
 * if a bluprint is to be created, write the instructions for the blueprint in a file under the "Blueprints" folder.
 * when writing c++ code, consider if it should be used by a blueprint, and if so, add propper macros.